Our Tuition Refund Policy

 - Students who do not earn any credits and do not take a leave of absence or withdraw, will have their Title IV aid re-calculated from the mid-point of the semester, or the last date of an academically related activity verified by Reed even though they would not qualify for a tuition refund.

 No deviations from the refund schedule will be made except in cases of extreme hardship, of which the college shall be the sole judge.
-The administration committee may, upon recommendation of the dean of student services, approve petitions for such exceptions.
+The administration committee may, upon recommendation of the dean of student life, approve petitions for such exceptions.
 A Petition for Waiver of Policy may be found here.

 Refund Schedule for Leaves of Absence and Withdrawals